Native Landscape Certification Program

 Spring 2026 Schedule

-Classes are consistent across the state but focus on the characteristics and plants of the region in which they are taught.
-They are offered in the Spring and Fall by chapters around the state.
-Most classes are in person.
+Classes are offered in the Spring and Fall by chapters around the state.
+They are consistent across the state but customized for characteristics and plants of the region in which they are taught.
+Most classes are in person and take place on 1 day.
 Some are offered 100% via zoom.
 Hybrid classes involve Zoom presentations and in person plant walks, often on the next day.
 Both are required to complete the class.

-Jan 10Dallas & North CentralLevel 4 - Stewardship of Native Plant Communities
+Jan 10DFW Area/Dallas & North CentralLevel 4 - Stewardship of Native Plant Communities

 Feb 4Mercedes/Rio Grande ValleyLevel 1 - Introduction to Native Landscapes